neicnordic/sensitive-data-archive/docs/decisions/0004-separate-passport-clearinghouse-service.md

 * Bad, because authorization and file streaming remain coupled in the same service.

-Redis should be re-evaluated if the Visa Authorization Service scales beyond 2-3 pods and in-process caching becomes insufficient, or if other SDA services develop a measured need for shared caching.
+Redis is unnecessary given Olric's embedded distributed caching.
+It could be re-evaluated if other SDA services develop a measured need for a shared external cache beyond what Olric provides.

 ### Option 3: Keep current architecture (status quo)